Last Updated: November 2013

 - Employees not covered by collective bargaining

-This new employee orientation program and forms are developed and maintained by the DOA/DOPLR.
-State benefit programs and cost and general employer/employee policies can be affected by changes in state or federal law, state regulation and/or state benefit programs.
-DOA/DOPLR attempts to keep this information current on a regular basis and, in that reguard, disclaims responsibility for conveying employer benefit program and cost information or employer policies that may have changed in the interim.
+Disclaimer: This New Employee Orientation program and forms are developed and maintained by the Department of Administration, Division of Personnel and Labor Relations.
+State benefit programs, costs, and general employer/employee policies can be affected by changes in state or federal law, state regulation, and/or state benefit programs.
+The Department of Administration, Division of Personnel and Labor Relations attempts to keep this information current on a regular basis and, in that regard, disclaims responsibility for conveying employer benefit program and cost information or employer policies that may have changed in the interim.